IShaalan/education-inequality/README.md

-# Education Quality; A Socioeconomic Indicator?
+# Education Quality: A Socioeconomic Indicator?

 ## Motivation and Purpose